 A coffee table book is a perfect gift – not just for a photographer but any creative person – and that is the leading criteria for this list.
 Prices and formats are mixed (“democratized”) if you like – it’s not all full-quarto-for-the-price-of-your-car – and every book on this list has been formerly published so you can order it from your favorite bookstore.

 So, without further ado, let's see some stunning work displaying fashion in all its glory...

-The best coffee table books on photography in 2020
+Best coffee table books on photography in 2021(opens in new tab)